 Early pension planning?
 Sure thing!
 The best tips for young adults.

-"My pension won't be enough anyhow!"
-The 2020 Credit Suisse Youth Barometer shows young adults are thinking about the future.
-Retirement provision is at the top of their agenda.
-The reason is that it is currently in serious distress – with dire consequences for the younger generation.
+Year after year, the Credit Suisse Youth Barometer shows young adults are persistently worried about retirement planning.
+That is justifiably so because it is in serious distress – with dire consequences for the younger generation.
 So, what can you do?
 Save for old age as wisely and early as possible!
 The best retirement planning tips for young people – across all the pillars.

 Plan ahead instead of worrying

 Even though retirement is still decades away, many young adults are already worried about their retirement provision.
 And rightly so.
 After all, the situation is far from rosy.
-For the first time, more people will retire than enter the job market in 2023.
-In order to fund their pension entitlements, interest rates on the retirement assets of the younger generation have been low for years.
+Interest rates on the retirement assets of the younger generation have been too low for years to fund their pension entitlements.
 Life expectancy is on the rise as well.
 This means their savings need to cover more years as they age.
 Conversion rates will need to continue to go down as a result.
 In other words, they will receive a much smaller pension than their parents or grandparents did with the same earnings.

-Switzerland's current pension system is overburdened, but there are no concrete solutions in sight.
-So it is even more important to take your own measures to counter this.
+Switzerland's current pension system is facing major challenges.
+That makes it even more important not to rely on the system but to take matters into your own hands.
 We'll explain what you can do now to have a better pension.